harishpanjikar/i-neuron/README.md

 the code also comprises of working on problems using functions, classes and inheritence of classes. i have written a code to solve a problem using map function

+Assignment 3
+Assignment 3 includes the study of exception handling, for loops and also one question based on numpy function to get the desired matrix.